tildeholmqvist/happyroom/README.md

 - Update the requirements.txt file with the new dependencies.
 - Then add 'storages' to your installed apps.
 - In the settings.py file, create an if statement to check if 'USE_AWS' is in the environment variables.
-- Inside the if statement, set up your AWS credentials including the bucket name, region, access key, and secret key, to let django know where to look for the static files in production.
+- Inside the if statement, set up your AWS credentials including the bucket name, region, access key, and secret key, to let Django know where to look for the static files in production.
 - Create a file named custom_storages and define two classes:
    - StaticStorage
    - MediaStorage